systeminsights/simple-super-table/README.md

 <div>Icons made by <a href="http://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a>             is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a></div>
 <div>Icon made by <a href="http://fontawesome.io" title="Dave Gandy">Dave Gandy</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed under <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a></div>

+# Contributing

+The project is written in JS es6 and uses webpack for packaging stuff.
+Io.js is required to run the tests and build the project.
+`npm run build-dist` creates the distribution build, do this everytime you make changes to the project.
+`npm start` starts the playground app, from app.js and index.html.
+Styles are defined in src/style.less.